By African Unity Life

 Once you know how much you can afford, you should think carefully about the expenses that will need to be covered, should the head of the household or the breadwinner become disabled and unable to work or pass away.
 Knowing the amount you have to spend on these important insurance policies will help you decide which policy option is best for you and your loved ones.

-Women should also put aside money to provide for sufficient healthcare for the family, advises Visser.
+Women should also put aside money to provide for sufficient healthcare for the family, which would include something like taking out a health insurance policy.
 In addition to this, there should also be provisions put in place for disability or death, so that the funeral is covered and dependents receive a regular income to cover their needs (including school fees).

 Comparing policies and their premiums is also a necessary step, as is making sure to read the fine print.

-Financial literacy and a culture of saving, rather than spending, needs to be embraced and encouraged among women in this country, Visser says.
+Financial literacy and a culture of saving, rather than spending, needs to be embraced and encouraged among women in this country.

 *A version of this article was originally published on iAfrica.